In Month 4, your baby is

 Your baby is growing steadily, and each week brings new milestones.
 Let’s take a closer look at the incredible changes happening in your womb during this month.

 During the fourth month, your baby's organs continue to develop and mature.
-The nervous system is becoming more complex, with the brain and spinal cord undergoing rapid growth.
-The baby's lungs are forming tiny air sacs called alveoli, which will eventually allow them to breathe independently after birth.
-The digestive system is also developing, with the intestines continuing to grow and the liver beginning to produce bile.
+The nervous system is functional and developing further.
+The reproductive organs are fully developed.
+The baby's lungs form tiny air sacs called alveoli, eventually allowing them to breathe independently after birth.

-By the end of the fourth month, your baby's facial features are becoming more distinct.
-The eyes, nose, and mouth are visible, and the baby can even make facial expressions like squinting and frowning.
-The baby's ears have moved into their final position on the sides of the head, and the neck is becoming more defined.
-The baby's arms and legs are growing longer, and their fingers and toes are no longer webbed.
-Fine hair, known as lanugo, begins to cover the baby's body, helping to regulate their body temperature.
+By the end of the fourth month, your baby's facial features are becoming more distinct, and the baby can even make facial expressions like squinting and frowning.
+The baby's ears have moved into their final position on the sides of the head.
+The baby's arms and legs grow longer, and their fingers and toes are no longer webbed.
+Fine hair, known as lanugo, begins to cover the baby's body, helping to regulate the body temperature.

-At the end of the fourth month, your baby typically weighs between 110 to 140 grams and measures approximately 10 to 13 centimetres from crown to rump.
-This rapid growth is supported by the nutrients you provide through your diet and the placenta, which is now fully developed and functioning efficiently.
+At the end of the fourth month, your baby typically weighs 110 to 140 grams and measures approximately 10 to 13 centimetres from crown to rump.
+The nutrients in your diet support this rapid growth through the placenta, which is now fully developed and functioning efficiently.
 You can track your baby bump's growth using pregnancy weight gain calculators.

-While you may not feel it just yet, your baby is starting to move!
-They’re practising stretching, flexing, and even hiccuping.
+While you may not feel it yet, your baby is starting to move!
+They’re practising stretching, flexing, thumb sucking and even hiccuping.
 By the end of the fourth month, you might feel the first faint flutters, often called “quickening.”

 At 4 months, your baby is growing stronger every day.
 Keep nurturing yourself—you're building the foundation for a bright future together!